joshliu14/Project_1.1/README.md

 ## Running the Project

-To run the project, first download mariaDB:
+To run the project, first download MariaDB:

 For Mac: